 Can I be reimbursed if I buy books on my own?

 HSE University tenure-track faculty members may use their Research Fund to purchase research materials such as books.
 If the HSE University Library is unable to provide the necessary literature for your research work or teaching and you have an opportunity to buy books yourself, you may use your Research Fund to cover the expenses.
 Please keep in mind that purchases using the Research fund should be approved in advance rather than after the fact of purchasing.
 Please familiarize yourself with the procedure of buying research materials using your Research Fund, which is described below.

 What is the procedure for buying books using the Research Fund?

 Research Fund may be used by tenure-track faculty members to purchase books in case if the University is not able to provide them (a response from the library is required).
 Please be informed that literature purchases may take up to several months, HSE University Library can only give approximate purchase dates.

 The following procedure applies:

-Step 4: After the books are purchased, the receipts and the bank statement for the purchase (if paid online) should be submitted to the Accounting Department together with the memo for reimbursement.
+Step 4: After the books are purchased, the receipts and the bank statement for the purchase (if paid online) should be submitted to the Accounting Office together with the memo for reimbursement.
 Please note that the author's name and the book’s title should be indicated on a receipt.